oscarplatoon/git-pair/README.md

 ## Git Pairing Exercise (Courtesy of Ada Developers Academy)

+* Note: if `master` doesn't work, use `main` instead of `master` in this exercise.
+Find out why: https://github.com/github/renaming
 * Sort your names alphabetically.
 The first is person "A" and the second is person "B"
 * Fork this repo to person `A`'s account
 * `A` should use their own laptop, go into the directory where they store projects,